techsneeze/dmarcts-report-viewer/README.md

 * Orange : Either DKIM or SPF (but not both) = fail
 * Yellow : Some other condition, and should be investigated (e.g. DKIM or SPF result were missing, "softfail", "temperror", etc.)

-More info can currently be found at : [TechSneeze.com](http://www.techsneeze.com/dmarc-report/)